 Elsie's is tucked into a tiny, two-story wooden chalet.
-The bar is a favourite with the resort's more well-to-do clientele, yet not intimidating to 'unmonied' folk.
+This 'best apres-ski bar' is a favourite with the resort's more well-to-do clientele, yet not intimidating to 'unmonied' folk.
 Expect to see plent of women wearing mink coats and clutching champagne flutes with beautifully manicured fingers and nibbling on champagne.
 Warm up with a whiskey or shuck a dozen oysters with a glass of dry white wine.
 Elsie's is open until 2 a.m.

 The Chesa Bar is located in the Chesa Grischuna hotel, near the Gotschna slopes.
-It's a favourite with Prince Charles, William and Harry.
+It has been a past favourite with Prince Charles, William and Harry.
 British skiers tend to gravitate towards the Chesa for the delicious whiskey sours and to listen to the live music from the resident pianist.

 Cosy atmosphere of the Chesa Bar in Klosters